luukhaijes/kinde-angular/README.md

-# ⚠️ This package is still in development and may not ready for production use

 # KindeAngular

 Kinde integration for Angular

+This package is in **beta**, for issues and feature requests please use [GitHub Issues](https://github.com/luukhaijes/kinde-angular/issues)

 ## Quick setup